dougy147/mcbash/README.md

 So, illegality is not contained in that program.
 It can only be in its user's behavior.
 Please use that script consciously, with and on your personal goods only.

+## Your critics might be worth it

+Pull requests are open.

 ## How did that help ?